egnchen/pyQQRobot/README.md

 mlogger.i('tag', "this won't be saved in the file", save=False) mlogger.save('/path/to/your/log/saved/in/json')
 ```

-### Verifications now can be saved
-`QQRobot.save_veri` and `QQRobot.load_veri` have been implemented to save and load verification from files.

-Verification files are encoded in `JSON`, contain cookies, friend list, group list and discus group list information.

 ## Structure
 Here's a brief list of the files included: